 That Season 1 finale left everyone shook, that's for sure.
 Fred's fate was up in the air and cast all stayed super mum on what's going on of course.
 Luke Perry, who plays Papa Andrews, wasn't pictured at the cast's first table read of the season though.

 And Molly Ringwald, who plays Archie's mom Mary, snapped a selfie on set with Cole and KJ letting everyone know she is indeed back for Season 2, despite the fact that her character lives in Chicago and is separated from Fred.

 "Back with this cuteness #Riverdale," Molly wrote in the caption.

-Obviously Archie does what he can to help his dad and we're sure blood gets on him as you know, he's caring for his wounded father.
-It's pretty logical, but still, so worried about Fred over here.
 By the end of the first episode of the season though, Fred's fate will be revealed, Roberto confirmed at Comic-Con.

 "We're going to find out Fred's ultimate fate at the end of the premiere.
 The first episode is basically Archie, the gang, all of the town, sort of sitting, waiting to find out what's going to happen with Fred.
 It will be revealed at the end of the first episode.
 We're all pulling for him, though," Roberto said.

 And Robert kept that promise because now we know that YES FRED LIVES!
 He wakes up at the end of the first episode of Season 2 in his hospital bed and goes home with Archie, and Archie's mom on hand to help out.
 Fred seems to be doing okay overall but KJ revealed things might be getting tough for Papa Andrews, especially since we saw the scene when Archie casually checked in on his dad and asked Fred how he was feeling.